EmmaSmedley87/general-assembly-projects/README.md

 yarn add @lyket/react

 ```
+## Successes
+Making the most of the data we had available in our API
+Working around the the issues we had with the limited requests we had per day
+A responsive search function to search the elephant data by name
+Generated a random elephant option
+Spotted a gap in the market for an wildlife API
+A working resources page
+A styled website

 ## Problems / Issues
 1. We perhaps were too rigid with wanting to do an wildlife/exotic animal project and should have tried out another API
 2. The API did not actually have a lot of data to pull from.
 3. The API was semi-functioning, so half the data didn't actually work.

+## Additions moving forwards
+A wildlife news page
+A register and log in function
+To get the search bar to display the elephant cards and not just the elephant names
+Get the elephant sound button to display on top of the main elephant image
+Move search bar to the front page nav bar to will provide better functionality
+Improving the elephant cards so they have better styling and flipcard option displaying more data
+Adding a better API with more functionality or additional animal API's
+Add additional elephant filters such as gender and age
+Improve like and dislike function
+Add a top rated elephant function in line with the like and dislike buttons
+Add ability for user to add images of own elephant sightings
+Add ability for user to add comments to images, either their own, other users or pre-existing elephants

 By Emma Smedley and Antony Long
 General Assembly, 2021.